-The Five Ten Sleuth is designed for multisport functionality.
+The Sleuth is designed for multisport functionality.
 After testing the shoes in a variety of settings, they live up to that expectation.
 Even though the Sleuth has a more casual appearance, it packs more riding-focused features like an EVA midsole and dotty Marathon sole.
 While most mountain bike flat shoes have a more aggressive and beefy appearance, Five Ten says the Sleuth is the "lowest profile in our product line" and just a quick glance reveals this mission is accomplished.

 Although there are other sticky rubber options out there, Five Ten's rubber options are still the standard by which all others are measured.
 As you might expect with the nature of this shoe, along with the less aggressive style, the grip of the Stealth is less aggressive than other soles in Five Ten's lineup.
 With that being said, the Marathon™ non-marking outsole with Micro-Dotty™ tread does a respectable job with both pedal grip and off-the-bike traction.
-Even though the Five Ten Sleuth has street shoe style, our test riders felt way more confident on and off the bike in these kicks than in a regular skate shoe.
+Even though the Sleuth has street shoe style, our test riders felt way more confident on and off the bike in these kicks than in a regular skate shoe.

 Another benefit from the Marathon™ sole for riders who wear their shoes throughout the work or school day is in the non-marking nature of the rubber.
 There's no need to worry about leaving ugly black streaks on the floor in the office, classroom, or store!

 With the casual nature of the Five Ten Sleuth, we anticipated out of the box comfort and the Sleuth lived up to expectations initially.
 One key component in foot comfort while riding is the crucial middle layer and the Sleuth addresses this with a die-cut EVA (ethyl vinyl acetate) midsole.
 The shoe's midsole did provide some protection from pedal pressure on our feet for short rides, but on longer and rockier rides, we could feel increasing pressure on the bottoms of our feet.
-This seemed like a combination of the midsole and the fixed insole, which is pretty soft when compared with other shoes, like the Ride Concepts Livewire.
+This seemed like a combination of the midsole and the fixed insole, which is pretty soft when compared with other shoes.
 That nice soft and plush feel felt great at first, but turned out to be a bit fatiguing on harder rides.
 The low profile, while looking good, did cause some pressure on the tops of some of our test riders' toes, especially those with "blockier" toes.
 We found the Sleuth to provide an adequate level of comfort for casual use and riding short to medium distances.

 Rigidity and Power Transfer